 Directed by the Winter Film Collective

 “Memory believes before knowing remembers,” begins the sixth chapter of my favorite novel, William Faulkner’s Light in August.
 This odd but accurate observation perfectly describes my misremembering of Winter Soldiers —- an account of the Winter Soldier investigation held by Vietnam Veterans Against the War in Detroit in 1971.
-I saw it in Cannes shortly after it was made, in 1972, and haven’t seen since until recently.
+I saw it in Cannes shortly after it was made, in 1972, and haven’t seen it since until recently.

 It’s almost as potent today as it was when I first saw it.
 But I recalled it being full of emotional breakdowns from the participants when in fact, apart from one Native American fighting back tears (who receives a standing ovation from many of the others), most of the soldiers’ testimonies are calm, thoughtful, and measured, in spite of the horrors they’re recounting.
 It was mainly my own silent tears, both real and imagined, that I was remembering.